DioryMe/diograph-cli/README.md

 addDioryToRoom(shouldCopyContent)
 - add diory in focus in connection's diograph to room
 - add diory's content to room in focus (+ change contentUrl?)

+import
+- copy diory (and content) from connection to room
+- boolean to define if content should be made available also on native-connection
+- e.g. ... import /two-test-image.jpg false
 ```

 ## Connection commands

 ```
-listClientContents(path)
+listClientContents
 - uses listContentSource tool to list contents (in diograph)
-  - should: pass connection & instantiate client of that type
-- currently uses second connection in the room
 - should be: list content source contents
+- e.g. ... listClientContents
+  - currently lists contents of the second connection in the room
+  - should this return something?
 ```

 ## Diograph commands